 - Please keep an adequate distance (about 2 meters) from other visitors.

-- Please refrain from talking in the galleries whenever possible to prevent droplet transmission.
+- Please refrain from talking in the exhibition rooms and other areas whenever possible to prevent droplet transmission.

 - Admission may be restricted in order to avoid congestion in the exhibition rooms.
 Please note that we may not be able to let you in if the museum is likely to be crowded.

 What we do to ensure safety